hoodiecrow/ConsTcl/README.md

 __parse-quoted-expr__

-`parse-quoted-expr` parses input starting with an apostrophe ("'"), and then parses an entire expression beyond that, returning it wrapped in a list with `quote`.
+`parse-quoted-expr` parses input starting with a single quote ('), and then parses an entire expression beyond that, returning it wrapped in a list with `quote`.
 The quoted expression is made constant.